This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is tennis elbow treated?

-- Support devices: You may need an arm strap, brace, or splint to limit your arm movement.
-These devices help decrease pain and prevent more damage to your tendon.
+- Support devices may be needed to limit your arm movement.
+Examples include an arm strap, brace, or splint.
+These devices also help decrease pain and prevent more damage to your tendon.

-- Surgery: You may need surgery if your symptoms do not improve with other treatments.
+- Surgery may be needed if your symptoms do not improve with other treatments.
 During surgery, your healthcare provider will remove any damaged tissue.
 He may also cut your tendon and reattach it.

 How can I manage my symptoms?

-- Rest: You may need to rest your injured arm and avoid activities that cause pain.
-This will help your tendon and muscles heal.
+- Rest your injured arm and avoid activities that cause pain.
+This will help your tendons heal.

-- Elevate: Raise your elbow above the level of your heart as often as you can.
+- Elevate your elbow above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your elbow on pillows or blankets to keep it elevated comfortably.